Rafal-Maszlej/ctf-writeups/EASYCTF_(2017)/Mane_Event-for50/README.md

 ### Solution:

-The flag is hidden in the picture metadata.
+The flag is hidden in the picture's metadata.

 In my case search was limited to